Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 1. Take a guided tour of the city

-Krakow's Old Town or the Jewish Quarter are the most identifiable places in the city because of the stories behind them.
-Although a solitary walk through both places is visually enjoyable, the experience of a guided tour is infinitely more enriching.
+The Old Town of Krakow or the Jewish Quarter are the most identifiable places of the city for the history they have behind them.
+Although a solitary walk through both places is visually enjoyable, booking a guided tour of Krakow to get to know them is infinitely more enriching.

 Book a guided tour of Krakow